Mr-R19HT/MR-R19HT.github.io/_posts/2025-10-01-iOS-All-The-Things-Part-III.md

 // This loop goes through every class that Frida can discover in the Objective-C runtime for (var className in ObjC.classes) {

-    // Safety check: Verify that the property actually belongs to ObjC.classes object
+    // Verify that the property actually belongs to ObjC.classes object
     // This prevents iterating over inherited properties from the prototype chain if (ObjC.classes.hasOwnProperty(className)) {